Meet the Team at Girlings

 In 2009, Brian became a Fellow of the Chartered Institute of Legal Executives.
 This qualification, together with his broad experience of personal injury work enables him to offer a very high level of specialist service.

-Brian is very experienced in dealing with a wide range of claims, including accidents at work, occupier liability claims, road traffic collisions and trips and slips.
+Brian is very experienced in dealing with a wide range of claims, including accidents at work, occupier liability claims, road traffic collisions and trips and slips and is now a partner and trusted pair of hands in our expanding clinical negligence team.

 Michelle, who was born and brought up in Canterbury, qualified as a solicitor in 2009 after completing her training at another well-known Kent firm.